data-prep-kit/data-prep-kit/transforms/universal/opensearch/README.md

 docker-compose -f docker-compose-default.x.yml up -d
 ```

-If you want to run Opensearch **without** security protections (developer, demo mode)
+If you want, you can execute Opensearch **without** security protections (developer, demo mode)
 ```bash
 docker-compose -f ./unsecured-docker-compose.yaml up -d
 ```
-In this case you don't need username and password to access opensearch REST API and its dashboard.
+In this case, you don't need a username and a password to access the OpenSearch REST API or its dashboard.